Karaikudi Mani: International collaborations

-Mani had performed with many international artists such as Paul Grabowsky of Australian Art Orchestra, Eero Haemmeneimi of Finland Naada group, La Scala percussionist Elio Marchesini, Livio Magnini, Paul Simon, and with the Finland Philharmonic Orchestra.
+Mani performed with many international artists such as Paul Grabowsky of Australian Art Orchestra, Eero Haemmeneimi of Finland Naada group, La Scala percussionist Elio Marchesini, Livio Magnini, Paul Simon, and with the Finland Philharmonic Orchestra.
 A piece called Layapriya was performed with the Finland Philharmonic Orchestra, which was later performed by the Battery Dance Company as a dance ballet.
 The Australian Art Orchestra had adapted his Bahudari and Ranjani compositions into Jazz style and released it as Into The Fire.
 The Naada group of Finland modified the Behag composition with jazz orchestration and released it as Unmatched.
 Eero Haemmeneimi named four of his compositions after Mani in his honor.

-He had also collaborated with Japanese musician John Kaizan Neptune to create an album named Steps in Time.
-In this album, Mani had created a synthesis of shakuhachi and Indian percussion.
+He also collaborated with Japanese musician John Kaizan Neptune to create an album named Steps in Time.
+In this album, Mani created a synthesis of shakuhachi and Indian percussion.

-In 2008, Mani collaborated with Sarangan Sriranganathan and other Australian musicians in a classical fusion concert called Unity in Diversity.

 In 2011, he played on Paul Simon's album So Beautiful or So What.

 Mani founded a magazine called Layamani Layam.